 Bob Hope and George Burns lived to be 100 years old.
 Phyllis Diller died at age 97.
 Jackie Mason (82), Joan Rivers (80), Mel Brooks (87), Don Rickles (87), and Carl Reiner (91) are all alive and kicking, but Lenny Bruce (40), Mitch Hedberg (37), and Andy Kaufmann (35) died young.
 Not to mention John Belushi, Bill Hicks, and Chris Farley who never lived to celebrate their 35th birthdays.
 What is going on here?
 Do comedians live longer or die young?
 More generally, do comedians have better health?

-is good for one’s health, we can expect that comedians, who surround themselves with humor, would have better than average health.
+If humor is good for one’s health, we can expect that comedians, who surround themselves with humor, would have better than average health.
 After all, they not only produce high quality humor but also see other great comedians perform, and talk about humor with others.

 As I discussed in previous posts, the notion that humor is good for your health does not get much empirical support from scientific research.
 For example, one study found that cheerful kids who have been followed for decades, suffered more health problems and died younger compared to the non-cheerful kids.
 More specific to comedians, several studies have shown that comedians and humor writers died younger than other people who achieved fame in other areas.
 Why might that happen?